ngruixin/tracker-analyzer/README.md

 5. Visit the website to audit.
 6. Right-click anywhere on the grid of network requests, select Save as HAR with Content, and save the file to your computer.
 7. Run the command `python3 web_analyis.py <filename>`
+8. Manually analyze the output to classify the type of user data sent.